-The notion that inner city neighborhoods lack proper grocery stores (that sell wholesome produce), so the poor folks who live there have no choice but to survive on “fast food” which is nutritionally dreadful and causes obesity, has by now become one of those in incontestable Great Truths.
+The notion that inner city neighborhoods lack proper grocery stores (that sell wholesome produce), so the poor folks who live there have no choice but to survive on “fast food” which is nutritionally dreadful and causes obesity and can hinder weight loss, has by now become one of those in incontestable Great Truths.
 It ain’t so.
 It’s an “urban legend.”
 Check out Gina Kolata’s front-page story, Studies Question the Pairing of Food Deserts and Obesity, N.Y.
 Times, April 18, 2012, at p.
 A1.
 It turns out that this particular Great Truth, isn’t any kind of truth in spite of the fact that the First Lady, Michelle Obama, contributed to it by deploring the supposed fact that in center city, “if people want to buy a head of lettuce or salad or some fruit for their kids’ lunch, they have to take two or three buses, maybe pay for a taxicab, in order to do it.”
 But it ain’t so.
 You can get basically any type of food in the cities.

 Quoth RAND Corporation’s Roland Sturm, a lead author of one of the recent studies looking into this problem, that was puublished in The American Journal of Preventive Medicine : “Maybe we should call it a food swamp rather than a desert.”
 So maybe the produce available in those places may not be of the best quality, and maybe you wouldn’t bypass Gelson’s and go there when setting out to shop for fresh arugula or dragon fruit, but there is plenty of good ol’ garden variety produce to be had there — you should pardon the pun — without taking taxis and multiple busses.